 This guide cannot cover every personal circumstance.
 It does not cover all ill health retirement benefits nor rights that apply to those whose benefits are subject to a pension sharing order following divorce or dissolution of a civil partnership.
 Nor does it cover rights that apply to a limited number of employees, such as those:

-whose pension benefits increase in any tax year by more than the standard annual allowance (which increased from £40,000 to £60,000 from 6 April 2023) or for high earners, the tapered annual allowance, or
+whose pension benefits increase in any tax year by more than the standard annual allowance or the tapered annual allowance, or

 to whom protected rights apply.

-The Government has confirmed that no one will be pay a lifetime allowance tax charge from 6 April 2023 and that the lifetime allowance will be abolished completely from April 2024.

-You can find out basic information about the lifetime allowance and the annual allowance on tax section the national website.
+You can find out basic information about the annual allowance in the tax section of the LGPS member website.

 In the event of any dispute over your pension benefits the appropriate legislation will prevail.
 This short guide does not confer any contractual or statutory rights and is provided for information purposes only.